Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: The Proposed HFLDD

 \subsubsection{IID dataset generation}

-In each heterogeneous cluster, the cluster head acts as an agent for all members of the cluster, conducts local model training, and communicates with the server.
+In each heterogeneous cluster, the cluster head acts as an agent for this cluster, conducts local model training, and communicates with the server.
 Each cluster member, except the head, sends a distilled data of much smaller size to the cluster head.
-In this work, clients employ the KIP method to obtain distilled data, as shown in Section \ref{subsec:KIP}.
-For the $h$-th heterogeneous cluster, when the cluster head aggregates the distilled data from the entire cluster, it obtains a dataset $\mathcal{D}_h$, whose distribution approximates the global distribution.
+In this work, clients employ the KIP method to obtain distilled data, as introduced in Section \ref{subsec:KIP}.
+For the $h$-th heterogeneous cluster, when the cluster head aggregates the distilled data from the entire cluster, it obtains a hybrid dataset $\mathcal{D}_h$, which consists of its own local data and the distilled data received from its cluster members.
 We transform the problem into a learning process between the server and a number of cluster heads with approximately IID data.